wpilibsuite/frc-docs/source/docs/software/hardware-apis/motors/wpi-drive-classes.rst

-Multi-Motor DifferentialDrive with SpeedControllerGroups
+Multi-Motor DifferentialDrive with MotorControllerGroups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Many FRC\ |reg| drivetrains have more than 1 motor on each side.
-In order to use these with DifferentialDrive, the motors on each side have to be collected into a single SpeedController, using the SpeedControllerGroup class.
+In order to use these with DifferentialDrive, the motors on each side have to be collected into a single MotorController, using the MotorControllerGroup class.
 The examples below show a 4 motor (2 per side) drivetrain.
-To extend to more motors, simply create the additional controllers and pass them all into the SpeedController group constructor (it takes an arbitrary number of inputs).
+To extend to more motors, simply create the additional controllers and pass them all into the MotorController group constructor (it takes an arbitrary number of inputs).

 .. tabs::